alonhar/slack-ai-ext/README.md

 - API keys stored locally in browser localStorage
 - Only your messages are sent to OpenAI for processing
-- Original Slack files automatically backed up
+- Original Slack files automatically backed up with integrity checking
 - No external dependencies or tracking
+- Custom operations stored locally in your browser

 ## 🚨 Troubleshooting